3 Jul 2020

 |NACE sector / loan type:||Collection, purification and distribution of water|

-This loan has a positive effect on the Baltic Sea environment: 59%
+This loan has a positive effect on maritime environments: 59%

 The credit facility has been provided for financing up to 50% of the Municipality of Kristianstad’s wastewater and water investment programme for 2017–2021.